Traditional full-month parties are so 2015. More parents now prefer to wait until Baby turns 100 days old before throwing a grand celebration.

-While it’s been gaining momentum here in the last three years, this is a customary practice in other Asian countries.
+While it’s been gaining momentum in the last three years, this is a customary practice in Korea and Japan.

 Traditionally, the Koreans celebrate their newborns’ first 100 days of birth, which was considered a feat back in the olden days as most of them didn’t survive their first few months.

 Over in Japan, an okuizome ceremony awaits the 100-day-old baby.
 Parents take turns to “feed” him a traditional, full-course meal to signify a lifelong abundance of good food.

 Inspired by actress Joanne’s social media posts of her second child’s bash, first-time mum Jane Toh decided on a party to celebrate her son Joen’s 100th day.